r-spatial/RPyGeo/README.md

 ```
 ## Examples
 Load the ArcPy module related to ArcGIS Pro (and save it as a R
-object called "arcpy_m") in R and also set the overwrite parameter
+object called "arcpy") in R and also set the overwrite parameter
-to FALSE and add some extensions.
+to `FALSE` and add some extensions.
 Note that we do not have to set the path
 because the Python version is located in the default location
-(C:/Program Files/ArcGIS/Pro/bin/Python/envs/arcgispro-py3/)in this example.
+(C:/Program Files/ArcGIS/Pro/bin/Python/envs/arcgispro-py3/) in this example.

 ``` r
 arcpy <- rpygeo_build_env(overwrite = TRUE,